 Trustees interested in seeking the counsel of an experienced Arizona Trust Attorney should take the following steps to ensure speedy assistance.

-- Exercise Full Powers Available To Preserve The Trust
+- Exercise the Full Powers Available to Preserve the Trust

 Negligence By Representatives & Trustees